mamba2410/picowalker/docs/DESIGN.md

 SDA/SCL have a 4k pull-up resistor.

-Everything runs on 5V DC.
+Everything runs on 5V DC, but 3V3 should probably be used in the portable version.